 The Succession Crisis of 1844

 Smith's brothers, Hyrum and Samuel, who had reportedly been designated to succeed Smith, were also dead.
-Smith's eldest son, Joseph Smith III, was a boy of 11.
+Adding to the confusion was that Smith's eldest son, Joseph Smith III, was a boy of 11, and therefore unable to properly lead the community.
 Other men who (by some reports) were designated as successors, including Book of Mormon witnesses David Whitmer and Oliver Cowdery, had been excommunicated from the church.

 As a result, the principal claimants on the scene were: